spiceai/quickstarts/refresh-period/README.md

 2024-04-26T04:52:27.392075Z  INFO runtime::http: Spice Runtime HTTP listening on 127.0.0.1:3000
 ```

-Run `spice sql` to check the number of rows, and the 5 earliest data sorted by `tpep_pickup_datetime`
+Run `spice sql` to check the number of rows and the 5 earliest records sorted by `tpep_pickup_datetime`

 ```sql
 spice sql